 It wasn’t until I was introduced to Music Learning Theory, and what it meant to truly “audiate” music (see this article I wrote for Alfred Music Blog on audiation), that my world was opened to finally begin to hear music with a deeper aural/oral understanding.

-Without going into too many details about MLT, I’ll just say that one of the things I’ve taken away from it is the importance of practicing and learning to hear root tone harmony changes in primary chords.
+Without going into too many details about MLT, I’ll just say that one of the things I’ve taken away from it is the importance of practicing and learning to hear root tone harmony changes.

 Teaching my students to harmonize and hear changes in the primary chords has done wonders for my own ear.